-An early work on coarticulation [15], based in a less dynamic, segmentally-oriented theory, modelled coarticulation as a two-layer process.
-Using /k/ in English as an example, I claimed that it seemed "appropriate to talk of the gesture /k/ on which are superimposed certain coarticulation effects due to a predictable physiological constraint".
-This type of coarticulation which had been identified earlier [16] was not of linguistic origin and not planned.
-The reason for claiming that it is not planned is that the non-linguistic, non-cognitive constraints are closely adhered to, and with no intervention.
-But I go on to identify circumstances in which this language-universal coarticulation can be constrained for use in a language-specific way - and that is planning.
+An early work on coarticulation,13 based in a less dynamic, segmentally-oriented theory, modelled co articulation as a two-layer process.
+Using /k/ in English as an example, I claimed that it seemed 'appropriate to talk of the gesture /k/ on which are superimposed certain co articulation effects due to a predictable physiological constraint'.
+This type of coarticulation which had been identified earlier14 was not of linguistic origin and not planned.
+But I go on to identify circumstances in which this language universal coarticulation can be constrained for use in a language-specific way - and that is planning.
 There is thus a need to model cognitively-sourced supervision of a wholly physical phenomenon.
 Phonology should not model the detail of this supervision - it is not part of what a speaker wants the physical system to do, it is part of how the speaker wants the physical system to carry out planned 'requirements'.

-Translating this into contemporary terminology: the TASK DYNAMIC MODEL performs better if, in addition to an underlying gestural plan, it receives an input from an external component with a supervisory role.
+Translating this into contemporary terminology: the TASK DYNAMIC MODEL performs better if in addition to an underlying gestural plan it receives an input from an external component with a supervisory role.
 The supervisory component is responsible for overseeing the DYNAMIC SPEECH SCENARIO which will unfold under the control of the TASK DYNAMIC MODEL.

-This point has been argued very strongly [17] in connection with modelling the causes of observed variations in articulatory precision.
+This point has been argued very strongly15 in connection with modelling the causes of observed variations in articulatory precision.
 We argued that it is not possible to explain why precision of articulation varies during the course of utterances simply from the underlying phonology (in current terms, the gestural score) and a-linguistic coarticulatory phenomena.
-The coarticulation supervisor was introduced to take account of predictions based on a model of perception, running contemporaneously, to determine areas of an utterance which required increased articulatory precision.
-The model of speech production current at the time was the predecessor to ARTICULATORY PHONOLOGY and the TASK DYNAMIC MODEL.
-This particular model involved very high level computation of many aspects of motor control which are now (thanks to Fowler [8]) more correctly modelled as properties of low-level coordinative structures.
-But the proposal that there is more to speech production than the unsupervised execution of a plan still makes sense.
+The coarticulation supervisor was introduced to take account of predictions based on a running model of perception to determine areas of an utterance which required increased articulatory precision.
+The model of speech production current at the time was the predecessor to the ARTICULATORY PHONOLOGY and TASK DYNAMIC MODEL.
+The model involved very high level computation of many aspects of motor control which are now (thanks to Fowler7) more correctly modelled as properties of low-level coordinative structures.
+But the proposal that there is more to speech production than the unsupervised execution of a plan holds true.

-It would destroy the simplicity of ARTICULATORY PHONOLOGY and the elegance of the TASK DYNAMIC MODEL if we tried to extend either in an unprincipled way to cover the apparent anomalies of the data cited here.
-Having different gestural scores for /p/Eng and /p/Fr would obscure the insight that the two objects function similarly in the two languages, and attempting to assign different behaviours to the coordinative structures involved in vocal cord setting for different languages would destroy the important organism-oriented alinguistic stance of the TASK DYNAMIC MODEL.
+It would destroy the simplicity of ARTICULATORY PHONOLOGY and the elegance of the TASK DYNAMIC MODEL if we tried to extend in an unprincipled way either of these parts of the overall speech production model to take care of the apparent anomalies of the data cited here.
+Having different gestural scores for $/p/{Eng}$ and $/p/{Fr}$ would obscure the insight that the two objects function similarly in the two languages, and attempting to assign different behaviours to the coordinative structures involved in vocal cord setting for different languages would destroy the important organism-oriented a-linguistic stance of the TASK DYNAMIC MODEL.
 A supervisory component is needed, separately identified, but incorporated into ARTICULATORY PHONOLOGY.